 MPSA represents Mineral Production Sharing Agreement No.032-95-IV (1st MPSA) and No.055-96-IV (2nd MPSA) entered into with the Government of the Republic of the Philippines through DENR.
+In 2021, the 1st and 2nd MPSAs are renewed for another 25-year term ending in years 2045 and 2046, respectively.

-- Pay the Group royalty with the following terms: - i. two-and-a-half percent (2.5%) of the value of the aggregates sold; - ii. a lump-sum amount of ₱300 million after the approval by the DENR of the increase in the maximum extraction rate from 2.7 MMT to 5.25 MMT per annum; and - iii. the royalty amount to be adjusted/indexed annually to the weighted average price of the aggregates sold on an arms' length pricing. - Maintain the MPSA in good standing, as well as complete and accurate records relating to the quarrying operations.
+- Pay royalty to the Group with the following terms: - i. two-and-a-half percent (2.5%) of the value of the aggregates sold; - ii. a lump-sum amount of ₱300 million after the approval by the DENR of the increase in the maximum extraction rate from 2.7 MMT to 5.25 MMT per annum; and - iii. the royalty amount to be adjusted/indexed annually to the weighted average price of the aggregates sold on an arms' length pricing. - Maintain the MPSA in good standing, as well as complete and accurate records relating to the quarrying operations.